skylarw19/boba-node-express-mdb/README.md

 - Add personal profile page
 - Allow users to add reviews to each store
 - Show a page with compiled list of all drinks tried
-- Include a "try later" page
+- Include a "drinks to try later" page
 - Include a maps API to allow searching for boba store locations
 - Add page to store personal boba recipes
 - Add mobile responsiveness